The TL;DR

 You’re all set!
 Claude Web is now fully connected to your MCP360 server, enabling smooth testing, automation, and real-time data access.

-To Connect MCP360 with Claude App
+Connecting MCP with Claude App

-Claude App provides persistent workspace for ongoing projects.
+Claude App provides a persistent workspace for ongoing projects.
 Connecting it to MCP360 brings tool access into your daily workflow.

 Step 1: Prepare Your MCP360 Tools